18×2 Beyond Youthful Days: Filming

 Principal photography began in Japan in March 2023.
 Michihito Fujii chose to film in Japan during March as the country undergoes seasonal change in that month, enabling the crew to capture both snowfall at the beginning of the month and cherry blossoms at the end.
 Taiwanese cinematographer Chan Chih-teng was initially attached to the project but had to withdraw since his wife was scheduled to give birth in the filming period.
 Keisuke Imamura, a frequent collaborator of Fujii, stepped in as the substitute cinematographer.
 Imamura intentionally included a snowfall scene shot in Japan as a tribute to the 1995 romance film Love Letter.
 He also established a fixed colour temperature and selected lenses with Fujii prior to filming, adapting warm orange tones in Taiwan and cold blue tones in Japan to create a contrast.
 Filming took place in Tokyo, Kanagawa Prefecture, Nagano Prefecture, Niigata Prefecture, and Fukushima Prefecture, which the latter three are located on the JR Iiyama Line and Tadami Line.
 East Japan Railway Company provided assistance for the crew in set construction while filming in train carriages.
 Several scenes were cinematographed at Mori-Miyanohara Station, Nagaoka Station, and Tadami Station, as well as the railway crossing near Kamakurakōkōmae Station, a tourist spot due to its feature in the manga Slam Dunk.
 On 25 March, scenes of Hsu and Haru Kuroki's characters releasing sky lanterns were shot at ski resort New Greenpia Tsunan in Tsunan, Niigata.
 Other filming locations included Shibuya Excel Hotel Tokyu and Sumida Park in Tokyo, Matsumoto Castle in Nagano, and Yuigahama in Kanagawa.

 After completing the scenes in Japan, the crew moved to Taiwan and commenced filming in April.
 The majority of the filming was completed in Tainan, with occasional shoots in Yunlin County, Kaohsiung, and New Taipei City.
-In Tainan, the filming locations included Fort Provintia, Shuei Sian Temple Market, Tiantan Tiangong Temple, Hsinchu East Gate, and Sihcao Boulevard, which served as the dating spots for Hsu and Kiyohara's characters in the film.
+In Tainan, the filming locations included Fort Provintia, Shuei Sian Temple Market, Tiantan Tiangong Temple, Hsinchu East Gate, and Sihcao Boulevard, which were used as the dating spots for Hsu and Kiyohara's characters in the film.
 Hsu and Kiyohara spent nine hours filming on a motorcycle, shuttling between these locations.
 Filming then continued at Chuan Mei Theatre, the only Taiwanese theater adorned with hand-painted movie posters, in mid-April.
 The film also featured Wusheng Night Market, where the crew invited local hawkers to participate in the shoot.
 Other filming locations in Tainan included Bao'an railway station and Yuguang Island, as well as the campus of Tainan University of Technology, which Hsu's character attended.